Hunters Point Avenue station

-The Hunters Point Avenue station is a local station on the IRT Flushing Line of the New York City Subway.
+The Hunters Point Avenue station is a station on the IRT Flushing Line of the New York City Subway.
 Located at 49th Avenue (formerly Hunters Point Avenue) and 21st Street in the intersections of Hunters Point and Long Island City, Queens, it is served by the train at all times and the <7> train during rush hours in the peak direction.